dftbplus/dftbplus/INSTALL.rst

 Notes:

-[1] Only Debug build is tested regulary with OpenMP turned off.
+[1] Only Debug build is tested regulary with OpenMP turned off and without ELSI.
 [2] Only partial testing of the serial version.